Copyright © 2007 - 2023

 This engine has sold and remains documented here as an example of our work.
 Note that we always have parts on hand and can quickly build one like this for YOU.
 So, give us call or email us.

 Note that when buying a long-block, you have options.

-AT RIGHT: This engine, ready for pickup!
-Or, have us complete it for you - see "purchase options" below for options we offer.
+AT RIGHT: This engine as a completed long-block, as it was when we sold it.
+If you buy, have us complete it for you - see "purchase options" below for options we offer.

 This 1966 Porsche 912 engine has just undergone a complete overhaul, and is fully balanced for smooth running, long life, and a few more HP.
 This page tells its story in 36 images!

 This engine has many standard features we apply to all our engines - such a long list, we'd bore you here, but they're fully descrbied below.
 Skip over your purchase options to get deep into the detail!

 BELOW RIGHT: This engine, as a long-block, ready to go!
 The text written on the oil cooler mounting flange informs that the engine is 1719 cc displacement and is set to 9.0:1 compression ratio.
 That's about 9% more displacement than stock with a slightly lower compression ratio to better tolerate today's fuels.